canelmas/let/README.md

 ....
 @Override
 public void onShowPermissionRationale(List<String> permissions, final RuntimePermissionRequest request) {
     // show permission rationales in a dialog.
-Retry the permission request when user confirms ....
+    // Retry the permission request when user confirms by calling request.retry() ....
 }

 @Override
 public void onPermissionDenied(List<DeniedPermissionRequest> results) {
-    // Update UI and prompt a dialog to tel user to go to the app settings page in order to
+    // Update UI and prompt a dialog to tell user to go to the app settings page in order to
     // grant again the permission denied with 'Never Ask Again' }
 ```

 Add it to your project today!